April 23, 1989

-The Apostle Paul wrote to the Galatians in an attempt to address what amounted to spiritual espionage in the developing Church with regard to Christian freedom.
-Alistair Begg helps us to understand the question of orthodoxy, matter of urgency, and picture of unity conveyed in the letter.
-When we join hands not at the expense of truth, but on the basis of it, we will be compelled to intentionally teach and clearly display the love of God shown through the Gospel of our Lord Jesus Christ.
+The apostle Paul wrote to the Galatians in an attempt to address what amounted to spiritual espionage in the developing church with regard to Christian freedom.
+Alistair Begg helps us to understand the question of orthodoxy, the matter of urgency, and the picture of unity his letter conveyed.
+When we join hands not at the expense of truth but on the basis of it, we will be compelled to intentionally teach and clearly display the love of God shown through the Gospel of our Lord Jesus Christ.

 1Then after fourteen years I went up again to Jerusalem with Barnabas, taking Titus along with me.
 2I went up because of a revelation and set before them (though privately before those who seemed influential) the gospel that I proclaim among the Gentiles, in order to make sure I was not running or had not run in vain.
 3But even Titus, who was with me, was not forced to be circumcised, though he was a Greek.
 4Yet because of false brothers secretly brought in—who slipped in to spy out our freedom that we have in Christ Jesus, so that they might bring us into slavery— 5to them we did not yield in submission even for a moment, so that the truth of the gospel might be preserved for you.
 6And from those who seemed to be influential (what they were makes no difference to me; God shows no partiality)—those, I say, who seemed influential added nothing to me.
 7On the contrary, when they saw that I had been entrusted with the gospel to the uncircumcised, just as Peter had been entrusted with the gospel to the circumcised 8(for he who worked through Peter for his apostolic ministry to the circumcised worked also through me for mine to the Gentiles), 9and when James and Cephas and John, who seemed to be pillars, perceived the grace that was given to me, they gave the right hand of fellowship to Barnabas and me, that we should go to the Gentiles and they to the circumcised.
 10Only, they asked us to remember the poor, the very thing I was eager to do.